beakerbrowser/homebase/README.md

       - my-site.com
 ```

+If your Homebase is running on ports 80/443, and you have other Web servers running on your server, you might need Homebase to proxy to those other servers.
+You can do that with the `proxies` config.
 Here's an example proxy rule:

 ```yaml
 proxies: